-- By Internet: To use the Internet to transmit your voting instructions and for electronic delivery of information, have your proxy card in hand when you access the website at www.proxyvote.com, and follow the instructions to obtain your records and to create an electronic voting instruction form.
-If you hold your shares in street name, you should follow the instructions provided by your brokerage firm, bank, broker-dealer or other intermediary.
+By Internet: To use the Internet to transmit your voting instructions and for electronic delivery of information, have your proxy card in hand when you access the website at www.proxyvote.com, and follow the instructions to obtain your records and to create an electronic voting instruction form.
+If you hold your shares in street name, follow the instructions provided by your brokerage firm, bank, broker-dealer or other intermediary.
 Voting instructions transmitted by Internet must be received by 11:59 P.M.
-Eastern Time on May 22, 2019. - By Phone: To transmit your voting instructions by telephone, use any touch-tone telephone to dial 1-800-690-6903.
+Eastern Time on May 18, 2020.

+By Phone: To transmit your voting instructions by telephone, use any touch-tone telephone to dial 1-800-690-6903.
 Have your proxy card in hand when you call and then follow the instructions.
-If you hold your shares in street name, you should follow the instructions provided by your brokerage firm, bank, broker-dealer or other intermediary.
+If you hold your shares in street name, follow the instructions provided by your brokerage firm, bank, broker-dealer or other intermediary.
 Voting instructions transmitted by telephone must be received by 11:59 P.M.
-Eastern Time on May 22, 2019. - By Mail: To transmit your voting instructions by mail, mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, New York 11717.
-If you hold your shares in street name, you should follow the instructions provided by your brokerage firm, bank, broker-dealer or other intermediary.
-Your proxy card must be received by May 22, 2019. - In Person at the Annual Meeting: If you are registered holder of Common Shares and attend the meeting, you may vote in person at the Annual Meeting.
+Eastern Time on May 18, 2020.

+By Mail: To transmit your voting instructions by mail, mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, New York 11717.
+If you hold your shares in street name, follow the instructions provided by your brokerage firm, bank, broker-dealer or other intermediary.
+Your proxy card must be received by May 18, 2020.

+In Person at the Annual Meeting via the Live Webcast: If you are a registered holder of Common Shares and attend the Annual Meeting via the live webcast, you may vote electronically at the Annual Meeting.
 If you hold your Common Shares in street name, you must obtain a proxy form from your brokerage firm, bank, broker-dealer or other intermediary in order to vote your Common Shares at the Annual Meeting.
-To vote in person at the Annual Meeting, you will be required to present a valid form of identification.
+To vote electronically at the Annual Meeting, you will need the 16-digit control number included in your Notice, on your proxy card or on the instructions that accompany your proxy materials.

-Even if you plan to attend the Annual Meeting, your plans may change, so we recommend you vote in advance of the meeting.
+Even if you plan to attend the Annual Meeting via the live webcast, your plans may change, so we recommend you vote in advance of the meeting.